 It’s crucial to always see a doctor if you exhibit even the slightest symptoms of the condition to prevent further complications.

 You might be unaware of the symptoms if you have the disorder because they mostly occur during sleep.
 It’s possible for another person to notice the symptoms.

 The condition causes the victim to suddenly gasp and grunt for air, wakes up and then gets back to sleep.
 During the daytime, the victim exhibits dizziness and day time sleeping due to uncomfortable nights.

 Daytime symptoms include:

-Our dentists at Smiles by Dr. Patel determine if you have a condition by evaluating your sleep history as well as symptoms you exhibit.
+Our dentists at Dr. Patel Dentistry determine if you have a condition by evaluating your sleep history as well as symptoms you exhibit.
 This information is best provided by someone with whom you share a bed or home.
 After the diagnosis, you are sent to a sleep disorder centre where a specialist determines the need for supplementary assessment.

 You can be assessed via night monitoring at the sleep centre overnight or home sleep tests.
 The following tests are viable.

 Nocturnal polysomnography – You will be hooked to a piece of equipment that continually monitors your breathing patterns, heart and brain and lung activity.
 Your arms and legs actions, plus blood oxygen fluctuations are also monitored in this test.